twotwentyseven/handbook/how-we-work.md

 ## Communication

 We use Slack and Teamflow for all internal communication.
-We have made a concsicious choice not to have clients on Slack.
+We have made a conscious choice not to have clients on Slack.
 Therefore, all client comms happen in a weekly status we keep during projects or email.
 The only reason we use email internally is to request holiday, confirm pay rises, position changes or other stuff we need a formal written record for.

 A few questions to consider so we have effective communication:

 1. How is what I'm about to communicate best communicated?

 - If it's a quick question that doesn't need an immediate answer, go for Slack.
-Slack is asychronous meaning someone will reply when they can.
+Slack is asynchronous meaning someone will reply when they can.
 - If it needs a discussion or is urgent, chat in person or call with one of our many tools.
 - If there's a chance what you're saying is controversial or could be misinterpreted, chat in person or call with one of our many tools.